brunobuzzi/BpmFlow/README.md

 BPM Flow
 =======================

-A implementation of BPM standart using GemStone/S and Orbeon.
+An implementation of BPM standart using GemStone/S and Orbeon.